wisdomagbeve01/loan-book-tracking/README.md

 ## Results
 1. Disbursement Trends
-    - Peak Activity:
+    - Peak Activity: January recorded the highest loan disbursements, exceeding $95 million.
+This peak suggests strong loan issuance at the beginning of the year, possibly due to New Year financial resolutions or seasonal promotions.

-    - Low Activity:
+    - Low Activity: April had the lowest loan disbursements, slightly above $39 million.
+This dip indicates a potential slowdown in loan activity, which could be attributed to seasonal trends or reduced consumer demand during that period.

 2.